September – December 2023

 How can we strengthen our individual and collective health and wellbeing?

-How can we each identify our North Star and navigate life clarity and purpose?
+How can we each identify our North Star and navigate life with clarity and purpose?

 Join our 13-week Foundation Studies program to engage in a process of reimagining and redefining who we are and how we can be agents for positive change in the world.